kutub-tech/Kutub-Uddin/README.md

 * **Bachelor of Science, July.
 2017**
   * Department of Computer Science and Engineering, University of Chittagong, Bangladesh.
-  * Dissertation: Tomato Diseases Detection and Classificaiton.
+  * Dissertation: A Machine Learning-based Approach for Tomato Diseases Detection and Classificaiton.

 ## Research
 * **Image Processing, Computer Vision, and Deep Learning**